Biden to face global challenges from China, Russia as he departs for first foreign trip

 Europe trip will meet with G-7 and NATO allies before a face-to-face meeting with Russian President Vladimir Putin

-President Biden is set to embark on his first trip overseas since taking office Wednesday, a journey in which he will meet with G-7 and NATO allies to discuss ways to address the coronavirus pandemic and an increasingly aggressive China and Russia.
+President Biden embarked on his first trip overseas since taking office Wednesday, a journey in which he will meet with G-7 and NATO allies to discuss ways to address the coronavirus pandemic and an increasingly aggressive China and Russia.

-Biden is set to arrive in the United Kingdom Wednesday night.
+Biden departed Joint Base Andrews in Maryland Wednesday morning is set to arrive in the United Kingdom Wednesday night local time.
 His first order of business will be a bilateral meeting with British Prime Minister Boris Johnson on Thursday, before joining G-7 leaders for the group's summit over the weekend.

 BIDEN ASSURES ZELENSKY HE WILL ‘STAND UP FIRMLY’ FOR UKRAINE SOVEREIGNTY IN PUTIN SUMMIT